tanmayrajani/NewTabMe/README.md

-# NewTabMe
+Hi All!
-Open every link in new tab!
+This is NewTabMe.
+A Chrome Extension which will open every link in new tab.

-Use "X + click" to open it the default way
+Author: Tanmay Rajani

+Send your issues, feedback and suggestions at: rajani.tanmay@gmail.com